 What do you need to know before starting a business?

-You will be going on a journey that will requite some time, the best business plans are taking at least half a year, if not longer.
+You will be going on a journey that will require some time, the best business plans are taking at least half a year, if not longer.

 What is Your Excuse?

-The times I have heard emerging artists say, when attending my business seminars, that all they wanted was to paint and don't have the time nor the desire to learn business is heart wrenching to me.
-I try to remind them that they still, after years of dreaming about an art career, remain stuck within a job they don't like to make an income, without ever getting any closer to make a living from their art.
-It is therefore far better to allocate a small period of time and invest it in business planning than not going forward at all.
+The times I have heard emerging artists say when attending my business seminars, that all they wanted was to paint and don't have the time nor the desire to learn business is heart-wrenching to me.
+I try to remind them that they still, after years of dreaming about an art career, remain stuck within a job they don't like to make an income, without ever getting any closer to making a living from their art.
+It therefore makes sense and is far better to allocate a small period of time and invest it in business planning than not moving forward at all.